markjprice/cs10dotnet6/errata.md

 - https://github.com/markjprice/cs10dotnet6/issues/14

 To avoid the issue, revert back to an earlier version or manually install version v1.24.0-beta1.
 I had hoped that the seriousness of this issue would prompt a non-beta fix by now but the holidays have probably slowed development down.
 I will leave both issues open and I have added this erratum to warn readers about this temporary issue.

+## Page 57 - Changing the color scheme for C# syntax

+In Step 1, I say, "In Visual Studio Code, navigate to Code | Preferences | Color Theme (it is on the File menu on Windows)."
+In  the next edition, I will swap this around to make Windows the default not the Mac, for example, "In Visual Studio Code, navigate to File | Preferences | Color Theme (it is in the Code menu on macOS)."

 ## Page 62 - Implicitly and globally importing namespaces